Kory Scoran

 Kory Scoran (born August 24, 1981, Winnipeg, Manitoba) is a Canadian former professional ice hockey defenceman.
-Former Division 1 Hockey player for Lake Superior State University before turning professional with the Idaho Steelheads of the ECHL for a total of four seasons, winning the Kelly Cup in 2006-07.
-Kory then joined the Tilburg Trappers in the Netherlands, before returning to North America to play for the Wichita Thunder of the Central Hockey League and then the Steelheads again.
-Scoran played a total of six professional seasons.
+He played Division 1 Hockey for Lake Superior State University before turning professional with the Idaho Steelheads of the ECHL, where he spent four seasons and won the Kelly Cup in 2006-07.
+Kory then joined the Tilburg Trappers in the Netherlands, before returning to North America to play for the Wichita Thunder of the Central Hockey League and later rejoining the Steelheads.
+He played a total of six professional seasons.
 He is now the Hockey Director at Idaho Ice World.